 Diagnosis is based on the exclusion of other conditions.
 Lesions are likely autoinflammatory and characterized by the presence of neutrophils in the absence of infection.
 An additional characteristic feature of PG is pathergy, an overreaction to skin injuries or worsening of existing wounds induced by minimal insult.

 C5a is a key factor for neutrophil tissue infiltration and neutrophil activation which are believed to play a key amplifying role in PG.
 Thus, C5a inhibition may be able to prevent neutrophil infiltration and activation in PG patients.
-Given the detected impressive activity of C5a inhibition by IFX-1 in another neutrophil-driven skin disorder, Hidradenitis Suppurativa, InflaRx is currently conducting a Phase II clinical study to investigate a potential benefit of IFX-1 for patients suffering from PG.
-This study is currently recruiting patients.
+Given the demonstrated activity of C5a inhibition by IFX-1 in another neutrophil-driven skin disorder, Hidradenitis Suppurativa, InflaRx is currently conducting a Phase II clinical study to investigate a potential benefit of IFX-1 for patients suffering from PG.
+Of the first 5 patients dosed, two achieved complete remission.
+The study continues to enroll patients with the addition of two higher dose cohorts.